milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 Find alleles that are specific to this donor.
 Result is a library with found allele variants and clns files that aligned on it.

+All clones must be cut by and fully covered by the same feature.
+It means that input files must not be processed by `assembleContigs` without `+cutBy` option.

 Terms:
 * **Complementary gene type** - if we search for mutations in V genes it will be J, and it will be V if we search in J genes.
 * **Naive by complementary gene** - if clone have no mutations in the best hit of **complementary gene type**.